marcoFroe/uibk_hpc_25/proseminar/09/submission/report.md

 | 96              | 0.857  | 0.919  | 0.072 %          | 0.062            |

 ### Conclusion
 This implementation is not ideal since the data preparation, distribution and collection take a lot of time compared to the actual computation time.
 But for bigger workloads, where this can be done in advance and as an example each ranks reads it data-load from a file, the work load for each rank is nearly identical.
 So this is a viable option for load-balancing of independent problems.
+In terms of total runtime (`/usr/bin/time`) with 96 ranks and the given resolution this version is slightly slower than the naive one with $\sim 3.99$ seconds.

 ## Multiple Smaller Chunks